Diabetes Problem Foods: Potatoes

 Are potatoes part of a diabetic diet?

 All potatoes can be a valid food choice for PWD in moderation and with portion control.
-But they don't have to be.

 The American Diabetes Association considers sweet potatoes a superfood because one sweet potato is packed with Vitamin C and provides more than 100% of the recommended daily intake of Vitamin A.